 This course introduces students to various management models and techniques and applies them to selected business cases.
 It stresses the concepts of strategic planning and strategic management.
-In-class activities and reading assignments are designed to help students think through the desired results before an activity or related series of events has begun.
-NOTE: Student must be classified as a Senior (90 earned credits or more) to enroll.
+In-class activities and reading assignments are designed to

 BOML 421 Senior Research Project